dp19420/battleboatsv2/README.md

 ## Battledingy Game

-A simple Battleship game implemented in Python and deployed on Heroku.
+A simple Battledingy( small ships with no ability to fire back, pirates with small arms in speedboats basicly) game implemented in Python and deployed on Heroku.

 ### Features